neapante/cshrpbscs/index.md

-## Welcome to cshrpbscs
+## Welcome to CSHRPBSCS

-This is a documentation of basic C# codes and features with code samples.
+A documentation of basic C# codes samples.

 ### Markdown